Stirling - Osborne Park

 How does the Stirling - Osborne Park SA2 compare to regional household patterns?

 Compared to Greater Perth, the Stirling - Osborne Park SA2 shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the Stirling - Osborne Park SA2 have an average of 1.4 children, matching the Greater Perth average of 1.4.
+Families in the Stirling - Osborne Park SA2 have an average of 1.4 children, slightly below the Greater Perth average of 1.6.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the Stirling - Osborne Park SA2?